Sang Sapurba: Legend

 In Tambo Minangkabau, the arrival of Sang Sapurba with his assistant Cati Bilang Pandai, is accompanied by four people who are represented by the Harimau Campo, Kucing Siamese, Kambing Hutan and Anjing Mu'alim.
 These names may also indicate the regional origin of the attendants.
-On arrival in Minangkabau, the local ruler, Datuk Suri Dirajo, married Sang Sapurba to his younger sister Indo Jalito.
-The Sapurba was crowned king with the title Maharajadiraja, after defeating Sikati Muno, an evil person who came from across the sea.
+On arrival in the Minangkabau region, the local ruler, Datuk Suri Dirajo, married Sang Sapurba to his younger sister Indo Jalito.
+The Sapurba was crowned king with the title Maharajadiraja, after defeating Sikati Muno, an evil person who came from across the Indian Ocean to the west.
 Even though Sapurba was crowned king, he was only a symbol.
 The one who holds the reins of government power in Minangkabau remains Datuk Suri Dirajo.
 The Sapurba then built the government center in Lagundi Nan Baselo which refers to the Pariangan (Parhyangan) area.

 The Covenant

 The newly installed sovereign afterwards descended from the hill of Seguntang into the great plain watered by the Palembang river, where he married Wan Sendari, the daughter of the local chief, Demang Lebar Daun, and was everywhere accepted as ruler of the land.
 Prior to his marriage, Sang Sapurba made the famous pact with Demang Lebar Daun, who abdicated in favour of him:

 Demang Lebar Daun said, "Your Highness, the descendants of your humble servant shall be the subjects of your Majesty's throne, but they must be well treated by your descendants.
 If they offend, they shall not, however grave be their offence, be disgraced or reviled with evil words: if their offence is grave, let them be put to death, if that is in accordance with the dvine law.
 And the king replied, "I agree to give the undertaking for which you ask: but I in my turn require an undertaking from you, sir. " And when Demang Lebar Daun asked what the undertaking was, the king answered, "that your descendants shall never for rest of time be disloyal to my descendants, even if my descendants oppress them and behave evilly. " And Demang Lebar Daun said, "Very well, your Highness.
 But if your descendants depart from the terms of the pact, then so will mine. " And Sang Sapurba replied, "Very well, I agree to that covenant."

 At a later date Sang Sapurba is said to have crossed the great central range of Sumatra into the Minangkabau Highlands, where one of his warriors, Permasku Mambang, slew the great serpent Saktimuna using his legendary sword, Cura Si Manjakini, and was made the king of a grateful people and the founder of the long line of Princes of Minangkabau.